qoolixiloop/qool-latex-loop/README.md

 >
 > * You will get the links to official reference pages.
 > So you won't have to click through your web search engine's top ten search results to get your needed "How to".
 >
+> * Last but not least, I have made my own [Wiki pages][] for you.
+They mostly cover special topics, that require advanced knowledge about HTML.
+Mainly things I wanted for myself, like [placing pictures and text][], where I want them to show up or embed a [donate button][].
+>
 > Does this already sound like Christmas?
 > Then please read on.